 In the video call he began by talking with our daughter for about thirty seconds or so then he tried TALKING TO ME.
 Asking me all these questions about our past,

-“Do you remember when we did this, that, X Y and Z”
+“Do you remember when we did this, that, and when we went…”

 “I remember when you would say this to me and that to me and do this for me and do that for me”

 “I remember your favorite this and your favorite that”

 He didn’t even TRY to talk to our daughter, instead he would say things like

 “Your Mommy used to this”

 “Your mom used to that”

 It was the creepiest thing to hear a man who tried to turn my life into a living hell remember the smallest things about me from nail polishes I would wear to things I used to say… YEARS LATER.

 The craziest part is my mind is so traumatized that I don’t even remember what I was like back then.
 All these things he described about me I didn’t even recognize about myself.